secwexen/secwexen-toolkit/README.md

 ## Development Status

-secwexen-arsenal is under active development.
+Secwexen Arsenal is under active development.
 Some files are placeholders and will be filled soon.

 ---